fintan-smyth/Hangman_Test/README.md

     print(f'{self.word_guessed}, \n')
 ```
 - I used the `random.choice` method from the `random` module to select a random word from `word_list` and assign it to the `word` attribute.
 - For the `word_guessed` attribute I created an empty list and assigned it to the attribute.
-Then, I used a `for` loop to iterate over the characters of the randomly chosen word, and for each character an underscore is appended to the list, thus resulting in a list containing an underscore for each letter of the word.
+Then, I used a `for` loop to iterate over the characters of the randomly chosen word, and for each character an underscore is appended to the list, resulting in a list containing an underscore for each letter of the word.
 - To determine the number of unique characters in the word, I first passed the the chosen word into the `set` function to construct a set consisting of the unique characters from the word.
 This set is then passed into the `len` function to find the number of unique characters in the word, and this is assigned to the `num_letters` attribute.
 - The `num_lives` attribute is simply assigned the `num_lives` parameter.
 - For the `list_letters` attribute an empty list is created, as initially no letters have been tried, to be populated later when attempts are made.